5GExchange/lattice-monitoring-framework/README.md

 ```
 info.localport = 6699
 ```
 is the local port used by the Controller when connecting to the Information Plane.
-Other Lattice entities (e.g., Data Sources) will connect to this port.
+Other Lattice entities (e.g., Data Sources) will remotely connect to this port once started.

 ```
 restconsole.localport = 6666
 ```
-is the port where the controller will listen for HTTP control requests coming from the orchestration layer.
+is the port where the controller will listen for HTTP control requests coming from the orchestration layer (i.e., IMoS).
 ```
-probes.package = eu.fivegex.demo.probes
+probes.package = eu.fivegex.appl.probes
 probes.suffix = Probe
 ```
-When generating the probe catalogue, the Controller will look for all the class files whose package name matches `eu.fivegex.demo.probes` and whose name terminates with `Probe` (e.g., `eu.fivegex.demo.probes.docker.DockerProbe.class`).
+When generating the probe catalogue, the Controller will look for all the class files whose package name matches `eu.fivegex.appl.probes` and whose name terminates with the `Probe` suffix (e.g., `eu.fivegex.appl.probes.docker.DockerProbe.class`).

 ```
 deployment.enabled = true